 - 2.1 This Code of Conduct applies to all employees regardless of length of service including those in their probationary period.
 It also applies to those roles that are working directly with students, including agency workers, student/work experience placements working on behalf of the school, consultants, agency workers and volunteers, and, unlike employees, breaches of the Code will not be managed through the disciplinary procedure.
 Legal action may be taken where this is warranted.
-The sections that apply to contractors and visitors that are not directly working with students is outlined in Appendix A. For Trustees and Governors please refer to the separate Code of Conduct for Trustees and Governors. - 2.2 As recognisable figures in the local community the behaviour and conduct of staff outside of work can impact on their employment.
+The sections that apply to contractors and visitors that are not directly working with students is outlined in Appendix A. For Trustees and members of the Local Academy Committee (LAC) please refer to the separate Code of Conduct for Trustees and LAC's. - 2.2 As recognisable figures in the local community the behaviour and conduct of staff outside of work can impact on their employment.
 Therefore, staff conduct outside work may be treated as a disciplinary matter if it is considered that it is relevant to the employee's employment.
-Please refer to the DDAT Disciplinary Procedure. - 2.3 You should inform your line manager/ Headteacher if you identify any deficiency in the service provided by the school/Trust, resulting from breaches of this code.
+Please refer to the DDAT Disciplinary Procedure. - 2.3 You should inform your line manager / Executive Headteacher / Headteacher / CEO if you identify any deficiency in the service provided by the school/Trust, resulting from breaches of this code.
 If you have concerns about raising the deficiency with your line manager, and/or wish to maintain confidentiality, you can follow DDAT's Whistleblowing Policy.
-Under this code you should make disclosures about possible malpractice to: - a) Your line manager - b) Where (a) is inappropriate, the Headteacher or a senior leader c) Where (a) and (b) are inappropriate, you should approach the Chair of Governors or Chair of the Board for centrally employed staff.

-d) Where the disclosure relates to potential harm/abuse of a child, you should inform the Headteacher who will contact the Local Authority Designated Officer (LADO), contact details can be found in the Child Protection procedures and on the City/County Council website.
-If the allegation is against the Headteacher then you should inform the Chair of Governors or CEO.
+Under this code you should make disclosures about possible malpractice to: - a) Your line manager - b) Where (a) is inappropriate, the Executive Headteacher / Headteacher / CEO or a senior leader - c) Where (a) and (b) are inappropriate, you should approach the Chair of the LAC or Chair of the Trust Board for centrally employed staff. - d) Where the disclosure relates to potential harm/abuse of a child, you should inform the Executive Headteacher / Headteacher / CEO who will contact the DDAT Safeguarding Lead and Local Authority Designated Officer (LADO), contact details can be found in the Child Protection procedures and on the City/County Council website.
+If the allegation is against the Executive Headteacher / Headteacher then you should inform the Chair of the LAC or CEO.
 If the allegation is against the CEO, then you should inform the Chair of the Trust Board.

-e) If the concern is regarding financial irregularities or fraud then you should report to the Headteacher/CEO or Chair of Governors.
+e) If the concern is regarding financial irregularities or fraud then you should report to the Executive Headteacher / Headteacher / CEO or Chair of the LAC.
 Where this is not appropriate you should contact the Chief Financial Officer at DDAT.
 If the allegation is against the CFO, then you should inform the CEO.